Shuswap Climate Action Society

 Climate change-driven heat fuels dangerous wildfires in Canada

-From Climate Central - Wildfires in Canada have forcing mass evacuations in Manitoba and prompted urgent calls for assistance from First Nations leaders in Saskatchewan.
-Parts of Ontario, Manitoba, Saskatchewan, Alberta and British Columbia have seen unusually intense heat, drought, and atmospheric conditions which have all collided during the last week of May 2025.
+From Climate Central - Wildfires in Canada have been forcing mass evacuations in Manitoba and prompted urgent calls for assistance from First Nations leaders in Saskatchewan.
+Parts of Ontario, Manitoba, Saskatchewan, Alberta and British Columbia have seen unusually intense heat, drought, and atmospheric conditions which all collided during the last week of May 2025.

 Quick Links